rodrigopdq/barbertech3/README.md

 npm run dev

-4. Acesse http://localhost:5173/ no Google Chrome e faça a autenticação com as credenciais administrativas.
+4. Acesse http://localhost:5173/ no Google Chrome e faça a autenticação com as credenciais administrativas. admin 123456